Projects

 Name Provisional Thesis Title Supervisor

-Boog, Michael The Problem of Worldmaking: Critical Irrealism in Contemporary Anglophone World Literatures Prof. Dr. Gabriele Rippl
+Boog, Michael The Problem of Worldmaking: Critical Irrealism in Contemporary Anglophone World Literature Prof. Dr. Gabriele Rippl

 Curtis, Kristen Chaucerian Obscenity and the Wife of Bath Prof. Dr. Mary Flannery